-The red grape variety comes from the border region Bulgaria / Greece.
-The main synonyms are grouped alphabetically by country are Manakuki, Manaluki, Monakuki ( Albania ); Koplik, Pamid Izresliv, Pamid Plovdina, Pamid Sire ( Bulgaria ); Steinschiller red ( Germany ); Pamidi, Pamidia, Pamit, Pamiti, Pamitis ( Greece ); Plovdina ( Northern Macedonia ); Roşioar ( Romania ); Grecheskii Rosovii, Grechesky Rosovy ( Russia ); Slankamenka Crvena ( Serbia ); Saratchoubouk, Saricibuk, Saridzibuk ( Turkey ); Piros Szlanka ( Hungary ).
+The red grape variety comes from the Bulgaria / Greece border region.
+The main synonyms alphabetically grouped by country are Manakuki, Manaluki, Monakuki ( Albania ); Koplik, Pamid Izresliv, Pamid Plovdina, Pamid Sire ( Bulgaria ); Steinschiller red ( Germany ); Pamidi, Pamidie, Pamit, Pamiti, Pamitis ( Greece ); Plovdina ( Northern Macedonia ); Roşioar ( Romania ); Grecheskii Rosovii, Grechesky Rosovy ( Russia ); Slankamenka Crvena ( Serbia ); Saratchoubouk, Saricibuk, Saridzibuk ( Turkey ); Piros Szlanka ( Hungary ).
 The parentage is unknown.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the white variety Dimyat or Slankamenka Rosie, the blackberry variety of Slankamenka (both synonymous with Pamid synonymous) are confused.
-The variety Pamid Cher is one mutation,
+Despite apparently suggesting synonyms or morphological No similarities to the white variety Dimyat or Slankamenka Rosie, the black berry variety of Slankamenka (both synonymous with Pamid).
+The Pamid Cher variety is one mutation,

-The high age of the variety testify at least seven different varieties with different berry color contained in the name, which over time through mutations have arisen.
-These include Pamid Rozov (pink), Pamid Siv (gray), Pamid Cheren (black), Pamid Byal (white - but this may be more of an independent variety), Pamid Edar (large), Pamid Izresliv (vulnerable For Verrieseln ) and Pamid s Makhrovati Tsvetove (sweet).
-The variety was crossing partner in the new breed Until he,
+The high age of the variety attest to at least seven different varieties with different berry colors contained in the name that show through over time mutations have arisen.
+These include Pamid Rozov (pink), Pamid Siv (gray), Pamid Cheren (black), Pamid Byal (white - but this should be more of an independent variety), Pamid Edar (large), Pamid Izresliv (susceptible For Verrieseln ) and Pamid s Makhrovati Tsvetove (sweet).
+The variety was a cross partner in new breeding Until he,

-The medium-ripening vine is prone to both mildews, but resistant to Botrytis, It produces bright red or mainly rosé wines, which have a certain sweetness, but low acidity, tannins and body and are intended for quick enjoyment.
+The medium-ripening vine is susceptible to both mildews but resistant to Botrytis, It produces light-colored red or mainly rosé wines, which have a certain sweetness but little acidity, tannins and body and are designed for quick enjoyment.
 The variety is also called table grape used.
-The variety occupied in 2010 in Bulgaria 6,792 hectares and in Romania especially in Oltenia in the southwest 2,930 hectares.
-Small stocks exist in the countries mentioned under the synonyms.
-The variety has undergone a significant reduction, especially in Bulgaria.
-It occupied a total of 9,827 hectares in 2010.
-Compared to 1990 with then 22,718 hectares, there was a reduction by well over half.
-It occupies the worldwide varieties ranking the rank 73.
+The variety occupied in 2010 in Bulgaria 6,792 hectares and in Romania especially in Oltenia in the southwest, 2,930 hectares.
+There are small stocks in the countries listed under the synonyms.
+The variety has been greatly reduced, especially in Bulgaria.
+In 2010, it occupied a total of 9,827 hectares.
+Compared to 1990 with 22,718 hectares at the time, there was a reduction by far more than half.
+It documents worldwide varieties ranking rank 73.